 Over the Counter (OTC) items are drugs and health related products that do not need a prescription.
+More

-More than 1,000 OTC items are covered by this plan, as allowed by Medicare.
+This plan covers certain approved, non-prescription, over-the-counter drugs and than 1,000 OTC items are covered by this plan, as allowed by Medicare.